ghbrown/deter/README.md

 - compile the function-specific GLSL function to [WebAssembly](https://webassembly.org/) using [emscripten](https://emscripten.org/), and run the compiled shader on the GPU to render an image
 ### How we changed things
 We hijack Spirulae early in this process, essentially before the first step above.
-By substituting user specified matrices/tensors in a symbolic expression, we assemble an implicit mathematical function of only `(x,y,z)` whose zeros are those of the (hyper)determinant.
+By substituting user specified matrices/tensors in a symbolic expression, we generate an implicit mathematical function of only `(x,y,z)` whose zeros are those of the (hyper)determinant.
 We then feed this mathematical expression into the input box behind the scenes, as well as exposing fields and options for specifying the 4 matrices/tensors defining the affine slice of the ambient space.